-The International Association of Women Judges (IAWJ), in partnership with the National Association of Women Judges Uganda (NAWJU), is implementing a grant program entitled “Women Judges Leading Efforts to Improve Justice Sector Effectiveness in Combating Labor Trafficking.”
+The International Association of Women Judges (IAWJ), in partnership with the International Association of Women Judges – Uganda Chapter (IAWJ-U), is implementing a grant program entitled “Women Judges Leading Efforts to Improve Justice Sector Effectiveness in Combating Labor Trafficking.”
 The project includes judicial training, development of a bench book, creation of indicator cards, and regional dialogues.

 Period of Performance: March – September 2021